The Magic of Scheherazade

 The Magic of Scheherazade is an action-adventure/role-playing video game (RPG) developed and released by Culture Brain for the Nintendo Entertainment System (NES).
 The game was released in 1987 in Japan and 1990 in North America.
-The plot is based on Middle Eastern folktales found in One Thousand and One Nights.
+The plot is based on Middle Eastern folktales from One Thousand and One Nights.
 It involves an amnesic hero traveling through time in an attempt to rescue the princess Scheherazade from the evil wizard Sabaron, who has summoned a horde of demons to bring chaos to the once peaceful land of Arabia.
 The Magic of Scheherazade is divided into chapters and incorporates elements of both action-adventure and RPG gameplay styles.
 In each chapter, the player character can freely explore an overworld in a top-down perspective.
 The player engages hostile enemies with various weapons and spells through both real-time solo action on the overhead map and random, turn-based battles fought alongside befriended allies.

 Once the commercial viability of the NES was proven in North America by the late 1980s, Japanese developer Culture Brain opened a company branch in the United States and chose to publish an English-language version of The Magic of Scheherazade after making several changes to the graphics and musical score.
-It has received mostly average review scores but generally positive commentary from critics for its visuals, gameplay, and difficulty balance.
+It has received mostly average review scores, but generally positive commentary from critics for its visuals, gameplay, and difficulty balance.
 The game has been noted for its fusion of the adventure and RPG genres, though journalists have referred to its gameplay mechanics as lower-quality versions of what was seen in both The Legend of Zelda and the Dragon Quest series.

 Gameplay

 The Magic of Scheherazade combines gameplay elements from action-adventure games and RPGs.
 In the game, the player must travel through a series of worlds and defeat the evil wizard Sabaron, rescue Scheherazade, and bring peace back to Arabia.
 The game consists of five chapters; the first four chapters involve the player's journey through four worlds in which they must find the palace and defeat the demon that resides there.
 The fifth chapter involves the final battle with Sabaron.
 Players may start a new game or resume the game with a password.
 If a new game is started, the player must choose between three classes – Fighter, Magician, or Saint.
 Each class differs in weapon usage and certain abilities.
-For instance, a Fighter can use strong swords but is limited with the rod, a Magician is adept at using powerful rods but is restricted to a weak dagger instead of swords, and a Saint can exclusively utilize items like boots that prevent damage on hazardous floors.
+For instance, a Fighter can use strong swords, but is limited with the rod, a Magician is adept at using powerful rods, but is restricted to a weak dagger instead of swords, and a Saint can exclusively utilize items like boots that prevent damage on hazardous floors.
 Weapons, spells, items, and actions like speaking or jumping can be mapped to the gamepad's "A" or "B" buttons on a select subscreen.
 A status bar displays the player character's selected actions, character class, attributes, coins, and some expendable supplies.